Al Janoub Stadium: Design

 The stadium's facade near completion.
 January 2019.

 The stadium was designed by the architect Zaha Hadid, and her architectural firm, Zaha Hadid Architects.
 Zaha Hadid Architects stated that “The stadium was designed in conjunction with a new precinct so that it sits at the heart of an urban extension of the city, creating community-based activities in and around the stadium on non-event days.”

 According to the designers, the stadium's exterior was inspired by the sails of traditional Dhow boats, used by pearl divers from the region, weaving through currents of the Persian Gulf.
 The curvilinear roof and exterior references Al Wakrah's history of seafaring, additionally giving spectators the feeling on being on a ship.
 Bowed beams hold up the roof, resembling a ship's hull.
 The building is meant to resemble upturned dhow hulls arranged in a huddle to provide shade and shelter.
 Many observers have pointed out that the design resembles female genitalia—a claim Zaha Hadid dismissed as "embarrassing" and "ridiculous."
-The roof of the stadium is retractable, and is made from pleated PTFE fabric and cables, with the roof arches being 230 meters long.
+The roof of the stadium is retractable, and is made from pleated PTFE fabric and cables, with the roof arches being 230 m long.

 The cooling system prevents the stadium's users from overheating, due to Qatar's hot and arid climate.
-It is capable of cooling the spectator areas to 18°C and the field of play to 20°C. According to Qatar's Supreme Committee for Delivery & Legacy (SC), "detailed micro-climate analysis informed the arena's shape, with aerodynamics and optimal shading from the roof, which incorporates a minimal amount of glass, making a significant contribution to temperature control."
+It is capable of cooling the spectator areas to 18 C and the field of play to 20 C. According to Qatar's Supreme Committee for Delivery & Legacy (SC), "detailed micro-climate analysis informed the arena's shape, with aerodynamics and optimal shading from the roof, which incorporates a minimal amount of glass, making a significant contribution to temperature control."